Skomaiya/Group_4_DevOps/README.md

 ### The Problem (African Context)
 In many African educational institutions, students face significant barriers to digital learning.
 These include:
 1.  **High Data Costs:** Internet access is expensive, making it difficult to stream video-heavy courses or download large files.
-2.  **Scattered Resources:** Critical study materials like past exam papers (e.g., WAEC, JAMB), lecture notes, and study guides are often scattered across informal WhatsApp groups, making them hard to find, track, and access.
+2.  **Scattered Resources:** Critical study materials like past exam papers, lecture notes, and study guides are often scattered across making them hard to find, track, and access.

 ### Our Solution & Value Proposition
 LearnHub tackles this by providing a **central, data-efficient, and accessible platform**.

 It is *intentionally* minimal, ensuring it is fast and consumes less data, making it ideal for low-bandwidth mobile connections.
 Our value proposition is **accessible education**:
 * **For Students:** A "single source of truth" to find courses without high data usage.
-* **For Instructors:** A simple way to upload content (text, video links, documents) and manage their classes.
+* **For Instructors:** A simple way to upload content (text, video links).

 ### Project Goal (DevOps Course)
 While the application is a functional LMS, its primary purpose in this course is to serve as a real-world workload for a robust DevOps implementation.
 The main goal is to design, develop, and deploy this production-ready application while mastering CI/CD, containerization, and cloud deployment practices.